Propaganda in North Korea: Social control

 The capital city of North Korea has witnessed notable social control since Kim Il Sung's rule, and during as well as after Kim Jong Il's rule.
 The aerial bombardment of North Korean population centers inflicted the greatest loss of civilian life in the Korean War, which the North Koreans have claimed ever since was America's greatest war crime.
 Communist Party of Vietnam (CPV) soldiers helped rebuild bridges, elementary schools, factories, and apartments.
 In February 1955, the 47th Brigade of the CPV rebuilt the Pyongyang Electric Train Factory.

 The city's reconstruction was supervised by Kim Il Sung and Kim Jong Il.
 The DPRK, led by Kim Il Sung and supported by the Soviets, was left with a scene of complete and utter destruction; with the exception of a handful of buildings Pyongyang had been completely flattened.
 For a young general with socialist ideals, this was seen as a clean slate, on top of which a new country, both physically and ideologically, could be built.

 Kim Jong Il favored grand scale buildings and monuments.
 The giant pyramid of the Ryugyong Hotel building, originally scheduled for completion in time for the 13th World Festival of Youth and Students in 1989, is 105 stories tall.
 Work on the structure stopped in the early 1990s due to structural defects.
 The monuments dedicated to Kim Il Sung were not made to be habitable, rather, they need only to look grand.
 A twenty-meter bronze statue of Kim Il Sung, arm outstretched to encompass his city, sits atop Mansu Hill.
-Throughout the 1990's, Kim Jong Il had his late father's Kumsusan Palace extensively renovated to house the Great Leader's remains, hiring Russian specialists to embalm the corpse for permanent display.
+Throughout the 1990s, Kim Jong Il had his late father's Kumsusan Palace extensively renovated to house the Great Leader's remains, hiring Russian specialists to embalm the corpse for permanent display.

 The planning of Pyongyang was unique.
 It was laid out in a highly symmetrical pattern.
 Massive, concrete structures are erected with a harmony of pastels.
 They did not possess the technology to construct any other type of buildings.
 An example of this is the pyramidal Ryugyong Hotel.
 There were no advertisements except political banners and portraits of the two Kims.
 There is very little traffic in the city, allowing for safe road crossing for pedestrians.
 Technology is in intentionally short supply in Pyongyang.
 Cell phones, the intranet, and the Internet are a service reserved for those in power.
 Internet access in North Korea is restricted to a small section of government and business officials who have received state approval, and to foreigners living in Pyongyang.
 In the absence of a broadband network, the only option is through satellite internet coverage which is available in some tourist hotels.

 Mobile phone use was banned in 2004, but service was re-introduced in 2008, jointly operated by the Egyptian Orascom company and the state-owned Korea Post and Telecommunications Corporation.
 According to the Daily NK website, the new service, despite its cost, proved popular among affluent party members in Pyongyang.